 Apprentices can be new starters, and current employees can also sign up.
 You don’t have to be a school leaver and can consider an apprenticeship at any point in your career.

-How many apprentices are there in NTW and where do they work?
+How many apprentices are there in CNTW and where do they work?

 So far we’ve had apprentices in operational admin, recruitment, nurse bank, medical staffing, pharmacy, quality observatory, communications, finance, IT, the Recovery College, transformation, library services, and GP practices via the CCG groups (both health and business admin)… the possibilities are endless.